 Traditional IRA withdrawals can be used for a variety of purposes in retirement.
-Among households in which either the head of household or spouse was retired, 37 percent reported using traditional IRA withdrawals to pay for living expenses (see Figure A16).
-Forty-four percent of retired households that took traditional IRA withdrawals in tax uear 2021 reinvested or saved at least some of the withdrawal amount into another account.47 Fifteen percent reported using their withdrawals for home purchase, repair, or remodeling; and 4 percent reported using their withdrawals for healthcare expenses.
-Five percent used their withdrawals for emergencies.
-Nonretired traditional IRAowning households that reported taking withdrawals in tax year 2021 had different uses for the funds.
-These households were more likely to use the funds for home purchase, repair, or remodeling (21 percent), emergencies (14 percent), or for a healthcare expense (17 percent) than retired households.
+Among households in which either the head of household or spouse was retired, 35 percent reported using traditional IRA withdrawals to pay for living expenses (see Figure A17).
+Forty-seven percent of retired households that took traditional IRA withdrawals in tax year 2022 reinvested or saved at least some of the withdrawal amount into another account.47 Fifteen percent reported using their withdrawals for home purchase, repair, or remodeling; and 4 percent reported using their withdrawals for healthcare expenses.
+Four percent used their withdrawals for emergencies.
+Nonretired traditional IRAowning households that reported taking withdrawals in tax year 2022 had different uses for the funds.
+These households were more likely to use the funds for home purchase, repair, or remodeling (20 percent) or for emergencies (20 percent) than retired households.